 1) shall determine the cause of failure in the ACCESS_CAUSE item as described in subclause 8.1.4.17 included the item list field:

-2) if the cause of failure is #2 "Non-3GPP access to EPC not allowed" as defined in subclause 8.1.4.17, the UE shall not retry the authentication procedure to any WLANs until switching off or the UICC containing the USIM is removed;
+2) if the cause of failure is #2 "Non-3GPP access to EPC not allowed" as defined in subclause 8.1.4.17, the UE shall not retry the authentication procedure to any WLANs until switching off or the UICC containing the USIM is removed;3) if the cause of failure is #3 "PLMN _NOT_ALLOWED" as defined in subclause 8.1.4.17, the UE shall not retry the authentication procedure to the WLANs from the same PLMN.
+The UE may select the WLAN deployed by the HPLMN or other PLMNs.

 NOTE: Switching off and USIM change conditions are implemented taking into consideration the user experience aspect.

 Editor's note: The usage of back off timer and the corresponding UE behaviour are FFS.